kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 ### Writing ###

-* Maintain a public blog and post writings on music regularly (at least ten times per semester).
+* Maintain a public blog and post writings on music regularly (at least six times per semester, including at least four original posts, for a 3; one additional post or revision for a 4).
-* Regularly read and comment on classmates' blogs (at least fifteen meaningful comments per semester).
+* Regularly read and comment on classmates' blogs (twelve meaningful comments for a 4; ten for a 3).
 * Regularly respond to comments left on blog.
-* Occasionally revise a writing based on comments received (at least three times per semester).
+* Occasionally revise a writing based on comments received (at least two substantial revisions for a 4; one substantial and one minor for a 3).
-* Maintain a public Twitter account, link to blog posts with course hashtag, and follow classmates (in all sections).
+* Maintain a *public* Twitter account, link to all blog posts with course hashtag, and either follow all classmates or check the course hashtag daily.
+* Demonstrate working knowledge of copyright and intellectual property law (assessed via a written or verbal explanation of blog license choice).
+* Demonstrate awareness of open/closed access issues, and license all blog posts with an appropriate license in light of that knowledge.

 ### Software and technology ###